jcollins-axway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/trace_redaction.md

 ## Query argument and header show rules

-Query argument and header show rules work much like the path rules above but only match the key portion and not the value.
+Query argument and header show rules work like the path rules above but only match the key portion and not the value.
 When a key does not match a show rule that key and value is completely removed from the transaction details.

 The environment variable names are `TRACEABILITY_REDACTION_QUERYARGUMENT_SHOW`, `TRACEABILITY_REDACTION_REQUESTHEADER_SHOW`, and `TRACEABILITY_REDACTION_RESPONSEHEADER_SHOW`